ylemberg/command-line-tic-tac-toe/README.md

-### Prompt

-Make a command line tic-tac-toe game from scratch for two players.
+# Make a command line tic-tac-toe game from scratch for two players.
 Expected features
 ===============
 * Minimal UI that redraws the board and makes clear whose turn it is, each turn.